Barcelona at Kezar: It’s Just Practice.

-Overheard at the Barcelona training session at Kezar:
+Overheard at the Barcelona training session at Kezar in San Francisco:

-‘This line is frickin longer than the ones at Great America’. – Two ten years rushing up to the ticket line.
+‘This line is frickin longer than the ones at Great America’. – Two ten year olds rushing up to the ticket line.

 ‘My husband said not to talk to anyone, since I didn’t know who was practicing here.
 He said it was like the Yankees coming to town.
 I can tell though they look like great athletes just by looking at them from afar.’ – Woman looking through the fence outside the park.

-The line snaked around the corner, and this was just a practice. $10 bucks to see Barcelona run through drills for an hour and a half.
-Two motorcycle cops guided the big black bus along the street that carried the Barcelona team.
-As it made it’s way into the stadium the crowd begin to cheer.
+The line snaked around the corner, and this was just a soccer/football practice. $10 bucks to see Barcelona run through soccer drills for an hour and a half.
+Two motorcycle cops guided the big black bus along the street that carried the Barcelona team as it made its way into the stadium the crowd begin to cheer.

 Barcelona split up into two groups of about ten, and in a small square did the classic game that all soccer teams take part in, 5v2.
 They then did some stretching and running – short sprints.